alapinto/youtube-music-vinyl/README.md

 Installation:
 1. Install Tampermonkey from the links above.
-2. Open the raw script link:
+2. Open the raw script link:[Youtube Music Vinyl}(https://raw.githubusercontent.com/alapinto/youtube-music-vinyl/main/src/youtube-music-vinyl.user.js)
 3. Tampermonkey will detect it and ask you to **Install**.

 ---